Travis Kalanick: Red Swoosh (2001–2007)

 In 2001, with Michael Todd, Kalanick started Red Swoosh, another peer-to-peer file-sharing company.
 Kalanick called it his "revenge business" against the MPAA and RIAA for the lawsuit that killed Scour.
-Kalanick's business model was that media companies would pay Red Swoosh to provide legitimate copies of media files like music and videos to customers, and the company developed technology to make the transfer of such large files more efficient.
+Kalanick's business model was that media companies would pay Red Swoosh to provide legitimate copies of media files to customers and the company developed technology to make the transfer of such large files more efficient.
 Kalanick had difficulty securing funding as the company was launched right after the dot-com bubble burst.
 As a result, Red Swoosh ran with minimal month-to-month cash flow, and by August 2001, some employees had gone months without a paycheck.

 In September 2001, Red Swoosh used approximately $110,000 of the company's payroll tax withholdings to fund day-to-day operations.
 There are differing accounts of what led to the decision and the fallout that ensued.
-In 2014, Business Insider reported that Kalanick publicly accused co-founder Michael Todd of making the decision without his knowledge, while Todd stated it was a decision they made together.
-The article noted that "an email sent by Kalanick at the time and obtained by Business Insider appears to demonstrate his participation in the tax plan."
+In 2014, Business Insider reported Kalanick had publicly accused co-founder Michael Todd of making the decision without his knowledge, while Todd stated it was a decision they made together.
+The article noted "an email sent by Kalanick at the time and obtained by Business Insider appears to demonstrate his participation in the tax plan."
 In a 2017 article for The New York Times, Mike Isaac reported that Kalanick and Todd made the decision together, and that "friends and advisors" had warned Kalanick that using tax withholdings in this way could be considered tax fraud.
 In his 2019 book Super Pumped, Isaac wrote that an unnamed employee made the decision, for which Kalanick was blamed following the employee's departure from the company.
 According to this version, it was only after the fact that he was advised it could be tax fraud.
 In the end, a second round of funding provided enough cash to repay the Internal Revenue Service, and no one was ever prosecuted.